lamdu/lamdu/README.md

 In his [Subtext 1](http://subtextual.org/demo1.html) demo and talk, JE presents a live programming environment to a language similar to Haskell.
 In his impressive second demo he dives into more topics such as canonical representations of code and filtered views of code.

 The project seems to be stuck as JE works on inventing a suitable programming language for his vision.
-JE seems relunctant to adopt existing languages or concepts from the functional programming community even as these seem close to what he had in mind.
+JE seems reluctant to adopt existing languages or concepts from the functional programming community even as these seem close to what he had in mind.

 In part, we started our project as we grew tired of waiting for Subtext to bear useful fruits.